 - Preheat oven 180°C fan.

 - Bring a pan of lightly salted water to the boil and cook the pasta sheets until al dente, to prevent them from sticking together place the sheets in one at a time crossing over each other so it looks like a cross in the pan, every few minutes simply lift each sheet with a fork and keep them moving.
-You can also however add a drop of oil (syn accordingly) to the pan which will help prevent sticking.
+You can also however add a drop of oil to the pan which will help prevent sticking.

 - Once the pasta is cooked enough, drain the hot water and fill the pan with cold water to cool the pasta down.
 Set aside for now.

 - In a heavy bottomed saucepan saute the onion, peppers, garlic and celery until soft.

 - Add all the other sauce ingredients and simmer on a low heat for around 10 – 15 minutes.
 Season to taste with salt and pepper.

 - In an oven proof dish add a couple of spoonfuls of the sauce to the bottom.

 - Lay the mozzarella over the pasta sheets and slice each sheet lengthways.
 Roll the slices up and place standing up in the sauce in the dish.

 - Add more sauce over the tops of the pasta to prevent the tops burning and add the cheddar evenly over the top.
 (If you have any sauce leftover simply pot it up in a freezer proof container and freeze for another day).

 - Bake in the oven for 15 – 20 minutes or until the pasta is fully cooked and the cheese is nice and golden and melty.

-- Serve alongside a salad or vegetables and your healthy B choice of garlic bread if you wish.
+- Serve alongside a salad or vegetables and a slice of garlic bread if you wish.

 For a meaty version:

-In step 7 lay slices of thin ham with the cheese on the pasta before rolling up.
+- In step 7 lay slices of thin ham with the cheese on the pasta before rolling up.
 In step 8 add some crumbled bacon.
 (For the crumbled bacon simply cook the bacon under the grill, place in a blender and pulse until you get bacon crumbs).
-You can also add some mini peperami to the tops too (syn accordingly).
+You can also add some mini peperami to the tops too.